Prisma Access

 |

-they proceed to the requested website.
+to acknowledge this risk before they can proceed to the requested site.

 Prisma Access PAC File Endpoint for Explicit Proxy